-Our Community Economic Development department focuses on supporting current and aspiring east side small business owners and creating economic development opportunities that benefit all residents and community stakeholders.
+Our MASH Detroit Small Business Hub focuses on supporting current and aspiring east side small business owners and creating economic development opportunities that benefit all residents and community stakeholders.
 We achieve our goals through a mix of community economic development plans, multi-sector working groups, training programs, direct services, and third-party resources.

 Our Work